Chia-Network/chia-blockchain/electron-wix/README.md

 ## Build script

+### Signing

+In order to sign the installation packages during the build:

+- Install `signtool` from the [windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/) and set the path to `$signtool` in `config.ps1`.
+- Also in `config.ps1`, update `$pfxPath` with the location of a code signing certificate to use.

+(If the certificate isn't found signing will be skipped)

+### Building

 - Edit the version number in `config.ps1`.
 - Make sure any prerequisite executables are downloaded and placed in the `prerequisites` folder.
 Refer to the [readme.md](./prerequisites/readme.md) there for details.